SpenceIsCool/PLEdu_IS_Fa23/minutes.md

 # D: Month dd, yyyy
 SPWI

+SPWI: template
+# R: Sept 07, 2023
+- Continue: INTERACTIVE PROGRAM DEMONSTRATION AS A FORM OF STUDENT PROGRAM ASSESSMENT
+    - Need to pickup later. stuck on page 70 (6 of 14).
+Should move back up the document...
+    - demonstartion grading. student does the work. she asks for a 1:1 there in lab. she shows her work. the instructor points out ops for improvement. think oral exam, but code based.
+Can suggest extentions and changes to the spec. closed loop with ops to discuss good and bad. comes with live debugging from the student as the code is expanded.
+We can grade the student's flexibility/"agility" in debugging (flexible to the student's needs and ability).
+    - show program robustness by suggesting new tests that show the limit of the code.
+    - student is prompted with questions of the code. see if they have learned or mearly copied things (in some valid way).
+    - early misunderstandings are caught and can be discussed at the class level
+    - recomendation for large classes: use office hours, TAs iff they are well prepared, could be done with async video but loose the in-person value
+        - PERSONAL NOTE: this paper suggests that upper divisions are small classes, but this isn't true at CU and other large isntitutions today. the paper is a bit old...
+I likely want to look at lower division essays as they likely already focus on LARGE classrooms.
+    - methods again: written submission, automated grading, peer review, and public presentations
+    - this paper focuses on developing personal rlationships between the instructor and the students...
+    - THOUGHT: is it possible to have the TAs do some of the lectures and course prep to then offload this grading responsibility to the instructor?
+I think it's doable, but is it appropriate?
+Is it right?
+SPWICUR

 # W: September 6, 2023
 - review of papers I was interested in from standards based grading